 Criminal convictions.
 The law specifically prohibits employers from asking (on an application form or otherwise) whether an applicant has ever been arrested or charged with a crime.
-Effective January 1, 2014, employers are also prohibited from asking whether an applicant has been convicted of any crime (RI Gen. Laws Sec.
+Employers are also prohibited from asking whether an applicant has been convicted of any crime (RI Gen. Laws Sec.
 28-5-7(7)).
 There are exceptions if a federal or state law prohibits the hiring of a person based on a conviction for specified offenses or if a bond is required for the position and a criminal conviction would disqualify an applicant.
 In those circumstances, employers may inquire only about the specified offenses.

 The law expressly permits employers to inquire about a criminal conviction during or after a job applicant's first interview.

-Like the federal law under Title VII of the Civil Rights Act (Title VII), the Rhode Island Act prohibits employers from making any decision regarding hiring, discharge, advancement, compensation, or any other action on the basis of one of the protected characteristics.
+Like the federal law under Title VII of the Civil Rights Act (Title VII), the Rhode Island Act prohibits employers from making any decision regarding hiring, discharge, advancement, compensation, or any other action based on one of the protected characteristics.
 Retaliation against employees who file discrimination complaints or participate in the investigation or hearing of discrimination claims is also prohibited.